berbascum/Signal-Desktop-arm64/README-build-berbascum.md

 npm install --global yarn
 ```

-### Ensure system fpm
+### Ensure use system fpm
+Installation of arm64 fpm binary is previously required to avoid errors when installing deps with yarn.
 ```
 export USE_SYSTEM_FPM=true
 ```

 ## Configure
-In this step, the patches are applied
+In this step, the signal official patches will be applied.
 ```
 yarn install --frozen-lockfile
 ```
-Disable --no-sandbox
+Disable --no-sandbox.
+The patch need to be applied after the yarn install command:

 ```
 sed -i 's/^                exec += \" --no-sandbox %U\";/                exec += " %U";/g' node_modules/app-builder-lib/out/targets/LinuxTargetHelper.js